Thinking of gift ideas for a new mother who has just had a baby can be tricky sometimes.

-If you’re looking for something different, but more importantly, helpful and beneficial, here are 11 fabulous gift ideas for new mothers to suit anyone’s budget, ranging in price from absolutely no cost at all, to something better suited as a joint or shared gift.
+If you’re looking for something different, but more importantly, helpful and beneficial, here are 11 fabulous gift ideas for a new mother.
+There are gift ideas to suit anyone’s budget, ranging in price from absolutely no cost at all, to bigger gifts which may be suited as a joint or shared gift.

 After mum has read all of her pregnancy and birth books, with a baby in her arms, her life will now revolve around baby, feeding and sleeping!
 There are so many books out there with average or crappy advice, but rest assured, there are also some wonderful gentle books too, which she may be able to squeeze in time to read in the early days, while baby is a little more sleepy!

 Another great book that I absolutely love is The Wonder Weeks which helps new parents through the fuzz, stress and confusion of a baby’s predictable fussy and unsettled stages during the first 16 months.
 It includes a chart which is great to photocopy and stick on the fridge, so you know when to expect the fussy periods, stormy weeks and sunny weeks.
 Written by Dutch paediatricians, its incredible how spot on they’ve got it.
 Even breastfeeding counsellors say they tend to find they get more calls from parents around these specific fussy weeks.

 #3: A Gift Subscription To The Australian Breastfeeding Association

 If a new mother is planning on breastfeeding, a gift subscription to the ABA can be invaluable.
 She’ll receive a great book, ‘Breastfeeding, Naturally,’ and lots of information, resources and support at her fingertips, as well as a discount at ABA stores, including breast pump hire.
 Especially if it helps her get through some really tough times during breastfeeding or if it saves her any stress or tears, this is a gift that keeps on giving!